 ATjbchsodli=αch+βs+φbch+θ1o+θ2d+θ3l+θ4i+ejbchsodli (2)

-where ATjbchsodli is the abundance trend of truncated time series j with baseline b, from continent c, habitat h, dataset s, order o, data source d, site l, from original time series i. αch is the intercept for all combination of continent c and habitat h, while βs is the effect of the source dataset s. φbch is baseline effect that depend on baseline b, continent c and habitat h.
+where ATjbchsodli is the abundance trend of truncated time series j with baseline b, from continent c, habitat h, dataset s, order o, data source d, site l, from original time series i. αch is the intercept for all combination of continent c and habitat h, while βs is the effect of the source dataset s. φbch is baseline effect that depends on baseline b, continent c and habitat h.
 It is modelled as a temporal random walk of order one (φbch~N(φ(b-1)ch,σφ2), with φ1ch=0).
 The θs denote random effects on the intercept: θ1o for taxonomic order, θ2d for data source, θ3l for site and θ4i for time series ID. ejbchsodli is an error term, independent and identically distributed, following N(0,σ2).

-Since the four source datasets have different taxonomic scopes or different spatial scales, we expect that residual variance (σ2) will be strongly structured by the source dataset.
-Moreover, the baseline year also affects the number of abundance estimates in time series, which is expected to affect the stochasticity of abundance trends (Bahlai et al. 2021).
-To account for this, we modelled the dependence of variance of the residuals (σ²) on source dataset s and on the number of years with data in each truncated time series (ny):
+To account for the fact that our response variable is estimated, and thus each value has an associated standard error (sdej), we modelled the residual variance as a function of this error.
+In addition, since the four source datasets have different taxonomic scopes or different spatial scales, we expect that residual variance (σ2) will be strongly structured by the source dataset.
+Finally, the baseline year also affects the number of abundance estimates in time series, which is expected to affect the stochasticity of abundance trends (Bahlai et al. 2021).
+We modelled the dependence of variance of the residuals (σ²) on standard error associated to abundance trends of truncated time serie j (ATj), on source dataset s and on the number of years with data in each truncated time series (ny):

-logσ2js=αs+β1s×nyj+β2s×nyj2log⁡ (3)
+logσ2js=αs+β1s×nyj+β2s×nyj2+β3×log⁡(sdej) (3)

-Where αs is the intercept, which depends on source dataset s, and β1s and β2s the polynomial effects of the number of years with data in truncated time series j, for each dataset, on the residual variance σ2sj.
+where αs is the intercept, which depends on source dataset s, and β1s and β2s the polynomial effects of the number of years with data in truncated time series j, for each dataset, on the residual variance σ2sj. β3 is the effect of standard error associated to ATj on the residual variance σ2sj.
 Parameters of the two models, one for the mean (equation (2)) and one for the residual variance (equation (3)), are estimated simultaneously.
-On this model (equation (2)), we estimated the variance of abundance trends explained by each random effect and by fixed effects, as the ratio of their variance on the sum of all these variances plus the variance of the residuals.
+On this model (equation (2)), we estimated the variance of abundance trends explained by each random or fixed effect, as the ratio of its variance on the sum of all these variances plus the variance of the residuals.
 Priors used are detailed in the R script available in supplementary material.
 The model was fitted using the R2jags R package (Su & Yajima 2012), with 3 chains using 60,000 iterations with a burnin of 50,000 and a thin rate of 3, which was enough to reach convergence (all parameters with Rhat<1.1).